MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Scripted Attach

 Entities can be attached to players and detached from players in scripting using `Entity`'s  `attachToPlayer` and `detach`, respectively.
-The `attachToPlayer` method is not not restricted by the [Attachable By](#attachable-by) and [Anchor To](#anchor-to) settings set in properties panel; those settings only impact a player manually grabbing an entity and attaching it to themselves (in VR).
-In order for `attachToPlayer` and `detach` to work the [Avatar Attachable](#avatar-attachable) property must be enabled in the properties panel.
+The `attachToPlayer` method is not not restricted by the [Attachable By](#attachable-by) and [Anchor To](#anchor-to) settings set in Properties panel; those settings only impact a player manually grabbing an entity and attaching it to themselves (in VR).
+In order for `attachToPlayer` and `detach` to work the [Avatar Attachable](#avatar-attachable) property must be enabled in the Properties panel.

 **Attach and ownership**: When `entity.attachToPlayer(player, anchor)`, `entity` is attached to `player` at the `anchor` and the ownership `entity` is [automatically transferred](#auto-ownership-transfers) to `player`.
 When `detach()` is called (or a VR player manually removes an item) there is *no* ownership transfer; ownership of the `entity` stays with the player.